 Brown Bag Lunch Tips for Healthy Teeth

 Packing a healthy lunch for your kids may sound easy, but many foods deemed “healthy” may actually contain carbohydrates and sugars that attack tooth enamel and may eventually lead to decay.
-And, because most children don’t brush at school, sending them with a healthy school lunch can help maintain good oral health and establish good nutritional habits.
+Because most children don’t brush at school, sending them with a healthy school lunch can help maintain good oral health and establish good nutritional habits.

-Don’t pack foods that are sticky and /or chewy and stick to the teeth because saliva is unable to wash away the cavity-causing sugars in these treats.
+Don’t pack foods that are sticky and/or chewy and stick to the teeth, because saliva is unable to wash away the cavity-causing sugars in these treats.
 Limit snacks such as raisins, granola bars, peanut butter/oatmeal cookies, lollipops, chewy fruit snacks, taffy, hard candy, etc.

 Do pack fruits, vegetables or cheese in your child’s lunchbox.
 The best fruit choices are those containing more water, such as: apples, grapes, pears, cantaloupes and other melons.
 Any type of aged cheese is a good choice, such as: Swiss, Cheddar or Monterey Jack.
 Vegetable choices may include raw broccoli, cauliflower, carrots, cucumbers and celery.